Adam Yates beats twin Simon to win Tour first stage

 6. Victor Lafay (Fra/Cofidis) Same time

-7. Jai Hindley (Aus/BORA-hansgrohe) Same time
+7. Jai Hindley (Aus/Bora-hansgrohe) Same time

 8. Mattias Skjlemose (Den/Lidl-Trek) Same time